willasm/vc-weather/Documentation/Macros.md

 For example, `%tempmax-today%` represents todays high for your primary location. `%l2tempmax-today%` would be todays high for your first additional location. `%address%` would be your cities name for your primary location and `%l3address%` would be the city name for your second additional location.

-Note that the current weather is not repeated at all.
+> Note that the current weather as well as the current date and time do not have l2 to l5 macro variants as they are not needed for any of the additional locations.

 [Table of Contents](#table-of-contents)